Horrid Henry (TV series)

-Horrid Henry is a British animated television series based on the British children's book series of the same name by Francesca Simon.
-Produced by Novel Entertainment (in association with Nelvana Limited for series 1 only), it was broadcast from 30 October 2006 until 17 May 2019 on CITV.
-The show is currently airing on Nickelodeon and Nicktoons and it is currently available to stream on Netflix in the UK since 28 May 2018.
-250 episodes were produced.
-The show has been renewed for a sixth series.
+Horrid Henry is a British animated children's television series based on the British children's book series Horrid Henry by Francesca Simon.
+The series is produced by British company Novel Entertainment; Canada-based studio Nelvana distributed the program internationally until 2008.
+It was broadcast from 30 October 2006 to 17 May 2019 on CITV.
+It is currently available to stream on Netflix in the UK.
+250 episodes were produced in total.